linsalrob/sphae/README.md

     This copies the config file within the workflow to the current directory.
 Open this file and update the line `bases: 10000000` to for instance `bases: 300000`
     Then run sphae run with the command `sphae run --input tests/data/illumina-subset --output example -k --config <path to the config file with the change>`

+9. The intermedidate files are saved to `example/PROCESSING`.
+Here there should be the following folders
+   - fastp: Quality control of reads
+   - assembly: megahit or flye assemblies for each sample
+   - genome:  contains the genomes identified in each sample.
+If there are multiple genomes identified, they will be listed in the sample folder here
+   - annotate: pharokka, phold and phynteny outputs
+   - phylogeny: the terL and portal genes identified and their nwk files
+   - phageterm: phageterm outputs for each sample.

 ## Citation
 To cite sphae, doi: https://doi.org/10.1101/2024.11.18.624194